akshaybabloo/Car-ND/Project_3/README.md

 ---

-The author has split this project into four sections:
+I have split this project into four sections:

 1. Preparing the data
 2. Data modelling